etorres-revature/Work_Day_Scheduler/README.md

 * Evening hours have been assigned a background of ![#db7093](https://placehold.it/18/db7093?text=+)PALE VIOLET RED![#db7093](https://placehold.it/18/db7093?text=+)

-For maximum efficiency, be sure to use the [Work Day Scheduler](https://etorres-revature.github.io/Work_Day_Scheduler/) in conjunciton with the [Task List](https://etorres-revature.github.io/To_Do-Local_Storage/) app.
+For maximum efficiency, be sure to use the [Work Day Scheduler](https://etorres-revature.github.io/Work_Day_Scheduler/) in conjunction with the [Task List](https://etorres-revature.github.io/To_Do-Local_Storage/) app.

 ### :computer: Technologies Used :computer:

 #### :memo: HTML5 :memo:

 **HTML5** is a markup language used for structuring and presenting content on the World Wide Web.
 The goals are to improve the language with support for the latest multi-media and other new features; to keep the language both easily readable by humans and consistently understood by computers and devices; and to remain backward compatible to older software.
-Many new symantic features are included.
+Many new symantec features are included.

 *HTML5* content borrowed from <a target="_blank" rel="noopener noreferrer">[this page](https://en.wikipedia.org/wiki/HTML5).</a>